Bennet C. Riley: Spearheading and besieging the British blockhouse Lacolle Mills

-Long-Range Patrol
+Long-range patrol

 Benjamin Forsyth, Bennet C. Riley, and 70 of their riflemen went out from their base from Chamberlain to patrol near the Canadian border.
 While the Americans were patrolling in a loose skirmishing V formation.
 Forsyth stopped his men and had a secret conversation with Riley.
 Forsyth whispered to Riley that he sensed that there were Indians and Canadians hiding in ambush.
 Forsyth commanded Riley to tell the rest of the riflemen to casually withdraw so as not to cause the Indians and Canadians to be eager to launch their ambush.
 Riley suggested to Forsyth that they should withdraw to a tavern on the outskirts of this town and take shelter in it.
 Riley explained that they could conduct sniper fire from within the cover of the tavern.
 While Riley and Forsyth were marching their column casually for ten minutes.
 The Canadian-Indian force caught up and opened fire.
 All 70 American riflemen opened a simultaneous volley fire killing or wounding many Canadians and Indians.
 The Americans retreated by leapfrogging.
 One group of riflemen would provide covering fire while one group of riflemen retreated.
 The American repeated this process until they reached the tavern.
 Riley, Forsyth, and all their riflemen went inside the tavern.
 The Americans sniped at the enemy from behind covered and concealed positions within the tavern.
 The Americans killed or wounded many Canadians and Indians.
 After this intense engagement, the enemy fully retreated.
 The Americans were victorious.
 One American rifleman was killed and some wounded.
 The Americans later withdrew back to American lines in Chamberlain.

 Ambushing and killing an enemy leader

-On August 10, 1814, Bennet C. Riley and a dozen American riflemen would conduct a mission behind enemy lines to kill or capture an enemy Canadian Indian tribal partisan leader named Captain Joseph St Valier Mailloux.
+On August 10, 1814, Riley and a dozen American riflemen would conduct a mission behind enemy lines to kill or capture an enemy Canadian Indian tribal partisan leader named Captain Joseph St Valier Mailloux.
 Riley and his dozen riflemen infiltrated Odeltown in Canada silently.
 There was an enemy sentry.
 One of the American riflemen crept on the sentry and silently killed him with his tomahawk.
 Riley and his men hid the dead sentry's body.
 One of the American riflemen put on the dead sentry's uniform to trick captain Mailloux into a false sense of security when he came in to check on the sentry.
 The American rifleman disguised as the sentry stood guard while Riley and his other riflemen concealed themselves behind the bushes.
 Captain Mailloux came by and came closer to the sentry imposter to check up on him.
 Then Riley and his riflemen rose out of their concealment and demanded captain Mailloux to surrender.
 Captain Mailloux ran away.
 Riley's riflemen fired eleven shots hitting Mailloux eleven times.
 Mailloux was badly wounded.
 Riley and his riflemen carried Mailloux back to American lines in Chamberlain.
 The Americans tried to nurse Mailloux back to health, but Mailloux succumbed to his wounds and passed away.